Best Nonprofit CRMs (Updated 2023)

 Best “Smart” Nonprofit CRM: Blackbaud/Raiser’s Edge

 Nonprofit professionals have likely heard of Blackbaud and their comprehensive CRM, Raiser’s Edge.
 Raiser’s Edge offers cultivation tools to find new supporters, analytics to offer donor insights and “smart” recommendations, and data enrichment services that help you complete missing donor data.
-Raiser’s Edge is a solid off-the-shelf CRM; they use significant integrations to offer extensive functionality, but the system isn’t highly customizable.
-Raiser’s Edge NXT is a cloud-based product for medium-sized nonprofits.
+Raiser’s Edge is a solid off-the-shelf CRM; they use significant integrations to offer extensive functionality, but the system isn’t highly customizable without technical expertise.
+Raiser’s Edge NXT is recommended for medium-sized nonprofits.

 Blackbaud owns and provides separate fundraising and donor management tools for different size nonprofits.
 Offerings include Blackbaud eTapestry®, which offers a simple fundraising and supporter management solution to small nonprofits, and Blackbaud Altru®, which offers ticketing, fundraising, and membership management software.